 - experience working on at least 25 jobs with a class 1 pilot

-You then fill out the class 1 load pilot application form and send it to NZTA who will send you back a list of approved courses which are supplied by MITO or Tranzqual-approved course providers.
+You then fill out the class 1 load pilot application form and send it to NZTA who will send you back a list of approved courses.
 This course takes around 9 months.

 Applying for a job

 It’s helpful if you have other skills such as a mechanic, engineering or construction, a commercial road transport qualification or licence classes that allow you to drive trucks (classes 2-5).
 Contact companies that use load pilots:

 - House movers

 - Specialist machinery movers (e.g. boat haulage)

 - Specialist load pilots

 You will need a good CV with no spelling errors detailing your qualifications and any other relevant experience.
 You might not start as a pilot, but once you’re in the company you’ll be able to work your way into that role.

 What’s the difference between a class 1 and class 2 load pilot?